focus-editor/focus/LOG.md

       (Do without scopes for now, later if we find we have to limit potential results we can do it)
     - Update the lookup table on file/buffer changes (buffers always take precedence over what's in files)

-- Navigating project dirs in a dialog
 - If a buffer is modified on disk, ask for confirmation before saving (use the function and not the flag)

-- Optimisation:
-    - Measure how long it takes to insert a char/string into a buffer of various length
-    - If it's long enough then consider how this could be optimised
-    - Figure out a way to do edits with multiple cursors more efficiently
-        - One idea: always copy buffer into a temporary string and rebuild the buffer every time, making changes for every cursor as we go.
-It would be probably a bit slower for one cursor, but still acceptable and much more predictable for many cursors
-      (also this may be a good occasion to make sure other editors' cursors are adjusted when edits are done elsewhere)

 - Improve resource usage: query monitor refresh rate and adjust sleeping time based on that
     - Draw a figure - will that cause longer frames sometimes?
 Probably that's ok?
     - Don't skip frames when dragging scrollbar

-- When there are several cursors where some of them are above the viewport, hitting enter will shift everything down and will jerk briefly, which is annoying
-    - Ideally we need a way to glue viewport to a line, so that if it shifts then we shift the viewport too

 - Add a warning on large texts (maybe semi-transparent)
 - When unable to save file, show a warning (have an error log?)